 Shark Fin soup is a popular dish in Chinese culture.
 Traditionally, the dish was served by Chinese Emperors.
 When it was first developed in ancient China, it was viewed as a luxury dish and was often served as a way to impress guests during celebrations such as weddings, banquets, and critical business deals.
 The dish was a way to communicate power, wealth, and prestige while showing respect, honor, and appreciation to the guests.

 Shark Finning is a brutal process that needs to be stopped, not just for the cruelty that is placed upon the animals, but for the survival of shark species.
-DNA tests have been done on shark fins for sale and it has been found that some fins commonly traded have come from threatened and highly endangered species, such as thresher sharks or hammerhead sharks.
-Shark populations are also in decline due to overfishing practices and many countries have begun to place bans into effect to help defend them.
-Not only is shark finning cruel, but just to utilize such a small portion of the shark is inherently wasteful.
+DNA tests have been done on shark fins for sale and found that some fins commonly traded have come from threatened and highly endangered species, such as thresher or hammerhead sharks.
+Shark populations are also in decline due to overfishing practices, and many countries have begun to place bans into effect to help defend them.
+Not only is shark finning cruel, but utilizing such a small portion of the shark is inherently wasteful.

 Sharks help to balance coral ecosystems.
 They feed off certain invasive species, prevent the spread of diseases carried by ailing fish, and encourage marine diversity.
 They are a keystone of the food chain and keep the carbon cycle in motion.
 Simply put, they help to combat climate change.
 Sharks are apex predators and play a vital role in maintaining most marine ecosystems.
 Without them, marine animals and habitats would suffer.
 The practice of shark finning can significantly affect humans in that shark products can contain dangerous levels of mercury, presenting a public health risk.

-Some of the world’s shark fishing nations are Indonesia, India, Spain, Argentina, Mexico, Japan, Malaysia, Thailand, and South Korea.
-Out of these top shark fishing nations, Indonesia, India, and Spain account for over 35% of the world’s annual total reported shark catch.
+Some of the world’s shark-fishing nations are Indonesia, India, Spain, Argentina, Mexico, Japan, Malaysia, Thailand, and South Korea.
+Of these top shark fishing nations, Indonesia, India, and Spain account for over 35% of the world’s annual reported shark catch.
 Countries within Europe, particularly Spain, are the main suppliers of shark fins to China, the world’s largest consumer of fins.
 Despite the worldwide decline in shark populations, many of these countries do not have any legal mechanisms in place to manage shark fisheries.

 With shark populations in such decline due to bad fishing practices, many countries have begun to place bans to help defend them.
-Among these locations are Panama, Honduras, South Africa, Namibia, El Salvador, and Sierra Leone.
-In New South Wales, Australia no finning is allowed in coastal waters, and sharks may not be taken on board any vessel without fins naturally attached.
+Panama, Honduras, South Africa, Namibia, El Salvador, and Sierra Leone are among these locations.
+In New South Wales, Australia, no finning is allowed in coastal waters, and sharks may not be taken on board any vessel without fins naturally attached.

 You can play a role in preventing the practice of shark finning.
 There are several ways that campaign groups, government bodies, and organizations are working to address this cruel practice.
 Placing bans on finning, trade restrictions, and shark sanctuaries are some current movements many volunteers participate in.
 Encourage friends and family to read more about shark finning and support organizations that are working towards better conservation regulations.

 SeaQuest is committed to protecting our world’s oceans and endangered animals.
 We focus on how to be proactive in finding solutions.
-To learn more about how you can help SeaQuest with this cause, book your visit today at any of the following locations: Utah, Las Vegas, Dallas-Fort Worth, Denver, Sacramento, Minneapolis, Connecticut, Lynchburg, New Jersey, and Atlanta.
+To learn more about how you can help SeaQuest with this cause, book your visit today at any of the following locations: Utah, Las Vegas, Dallas-Fort Worth, Denver, Sacramento, Minneapolis, Connecticut, Lynchburg, and New Jersey.